JiachengZhao98/Jacob-s-Algorithm-Journal/README.md

 	+ ```int size_row = vec.size();  //acquire the number of row ```
 	+ ``` int size_col = vec[0].size();  //acquire the number of column```

-+ how to round the output into two digits ( just remember the code below is enough...):
++ how to round the output into two digits ( just remembering the code below is enough...):

 ```
 #include<iomanip>  //header file